RMI-PACTA/r2dii.plot/tests/testthat/_snaps/scale_r2dii_tech.md

 # if with bad `sector` errors gracefully

-    `sector` must be one of sectors in technology_colours data set. i Run `unique(r2dii.plot:::technology_colours$sector)` to see a list of available sectors: power, automotive, oil&gas, fossil fuels.
+    Each value of `sector` must be one of these: power, automotive, oil&gas, fossil fuels.
     x You passed: bad.
+    i Do you need to see valid values in this dataset?: technology_colours

 ---

-    `sector` must be one of sectors in technology_colours data set. i Run `unique(r2dii.plot:::technology_colours$sector)` to see a list of available sectors: power, automotive, oil&gas, fossil fuels.
+    Each value of `sector` must be one of these: power, automotive, oil&gas, fossil fuels.
     x You passed: bad.
+    i Do you need to see valid values in this dataset?: technology_colours

 # if with bad `technologies` errors gracefully

-    `technologies` must be technologies from technology_colours data set for the given `sector`. i Run `unique(r2dii.plot:::technology_colours$technology)` to see all available technologies. i Technologies for the automotive are: ice_hdv, ice, hybrid_hdv, hybrid, fuelcell, electric_hdv, electric. x You passed: bad.
+    Each value of `technologies` must be one of these: ice_hdv, ice, hybrid_hdv, hybrid, fuelcell, electric_hdv, electric. x You passed: bad.
+    i Do you need to see valid values in this dataset?: filter(technology_colours, .data$sector == some_sector)

 ---

-    `technologies` must be technologies from technology_colours data set for the given `sector`. i Run `unique(r2dii.plot:::technology_colours$technology)` to see all available technologies. i Technologies for the automotive are: ice_hdv, ice, hybrid_hdv, hybrid, fuelcell, electric_hdv, electric. x You passed: bad.
+    Each value of `technologies` must be one of these: ice_hdv, ice, hybrid_hdv, hybrid, fuelcell, electric_hdv, electric. x You passed: bad.
+    i Do you need to see valid values in this dataset?: filter(technology_colours, .data$sector == some_sector)